sysdiglabs/charts/README.md

 ## Hosted charts in this repository

-See specific information about each _chart_ at the GitHub repostory:
+See specific information about each _chart_ at the GitHub repository:
 * [github.com/sysdiglabs/charts](https://github.com/sysdiglabs/charts)